-If you, your child, or someone you know has recently been diagnosed with diabetes, you may suddenly be bombarded with lots of information and precautions to take.
-Understanding the terminology of diabetes can help you understand your condition better.
+If you, your child, or someone you know has recently been diagnosed with diabetes, you may suddenly be bombarded with lots of information and precautions to take for the prevention of diabetes symptoms worsening.
+Understanding the terminology of diabetes can help you understand your diagnosis of diabetes better.
 Below is some basic lingo important to fully understanding diabetes:

 Type 1 Diabetes:

-If your diagnosis of diabetes is for Type 1, it means that your immune system destroys insulin-making cells in your pancreas.
+If you’re diagnosed with diabetes which is Type 1, it means that your immune system destroys insulin-making cells in your pancreas.
 Insulin is necessary as it helps your body’s cells make glucose for energy, and your body gets glucose from the food that you eat.

 Because the body is unable to process glucose due to a lack of insulin, glucose from food doesn’t go into the cells.
 Consequently, there is too much glucose circulating in the blood.
 Such high blood glucose levels can result in both short-term and long-term health problems.

 Most people who are diagnosed with Type 1 diabetes are children and young adults, which is why it is often referred to as juvenile diabetes.
 Symptoms of Type 1 diabetes include extreme thirst and hunger, frequent urination, unexplained weight loss, mood changes, and skin rashes.

 You can live a long and healthy life with Type 1 diabetes, as long as you use a blood glucose meter to monitor your blood glucose levels, take insulin shots as needed, eat a balanced diet, and exercise regularly.
 Because it’s likely you have to check your glucose levels several times a day if you have Type 1 diabetes, it’s best to invest in a continuous glucose monitoring device with a flash glucose monitoring system.